dkettchen/trans_standard_sizing/README.md

 ### Trans body measurements

 A survey to gather post-transitional trans people's body measurements, as well as context data.
 - The survey is currently live at this link: https://tinyurl.com/Trans-Standard-Sizing - Any sharing is appreciated.
 - A copy of the participation information can be found [here](survey_participation_information_sheet.md).
 - The survey at minimum collects [14 required measurements](questionnaire_images/required%20measurements%20-%20the%20bare%20minimum.png) and data about the respondents' bodies and relationship to standard sizing.
 There are also a number of optional measurements.
 A copy of the full survey questionnaire can be found [here](survey_questionnaire.md).
 - For now the survey will be live until the end of 2026, but it will run for as long as needed to get at least 50 responses for each direction.
-    - In summer 2026 I plan to table at pride events across the UK to measure people in person to get more respondents.
+- In summer 2026 I plan to attend pride events across the UK to measure people in person and/or spread the word to get more respondents.
+A list of the events can be found [here](pride_events_2026.md).

-The resulting anthropometry data set will be anonymised and open access published in relevant academic outlets/repositories to make it available to other researchers in fashion and any other fields it may be useful to.
+The resulting fully anonymous anthropometry data set will be open access published in relevant academic outlets/repositories to make it available to other researchers in fashion and any other fields it may be useful to.

 ### Trans standard measurements